 Knead the dough for 8 to 10 minutes, (it is more work than when using a food processor).
-Add flour as needed for it not to stick to the board.
-Form into a ball and wrap with plastic wrap.
-Let it rest 30 minutes or more.
+Add flour as needed so it does not stick to the board.
+Form it into a ball and wrap it with plastic wrap.
+Let it rest for 30 minutes or more.

 The recipe makes around 1 1/4 pounds of dough and it needs to be broken down into manageable amounts.